 Leigh knows firsthand the benefits of a comprehensive childbirth education as well as the presence of continuous emotional and physical support during childbirth.
-In addition to her own Comprehensive Birth Series, Leigh teaches group childbirth preparation classes with City Births and Stork and Cradle, as well as privates throughout the New York metropolitan area.
+In addition to her own Comprehensive Birth Series, Leigh has taught \ group childbirth preparation classes with various businesses around the city, as well as privates throughout the New York metropolitan area.

 Experienced at supporting laboring women in a variety of birthing facilities from hospital and birthing center to home births, Leigh appreciates that childbirth is an intensely personal experience that each family defines differently.
 Her goal is to help women and their partners attain as positive a birth experience as possible.
 Leigh lives in Brooklyn with her husband and two children and enjoys jogging in Prospect Park and catching up on 10 year old television shows.
 Learn more about her in this 2015 interview.